 Problem Set 4: Interpreters and Proofs

 In this assignment, you will develop an environment-based interpreter to replace the substitution-based interpreter defined in class.
-You will also practice proving your functional programs are correct.
 You will do this assignment individually.

 .ocamlinitfile to load the appropriate files in to the OCaml toplevel if you use it.
-Before starting the toplevel, you will have to compile your binaries: use ocamlbuild and/or the Makefile.
+As with merlin, before starting the toplevel, you will have to compile your binaries.

 A few important things to remember before you start:

 - This assignment is to be done individually.

 - Make sure that the functions you are asked to write have the correct names and the number and type of arguments specified in the assignment.
 Programs that do not compile will be subject to penalties on top of regular deductions.

 - In this problem set, it is important to use good style (style will factor in to your grade).
 Style is naturally subjective, but the COS 326 style guide provides some good rules of thumb.
 As always, think first; write second; test and revise third.
 Aim for elegance.

 In class, we developed a substitution-based interpreter in OCaml.
 While substitution makes for a good theoretical model of how OCaml programs evaluate, practical implementations use an environment-based model of execution.
 Fortunately, the two models coincide, so you can safely use substitution to reason about your programs while your interpreter uses environments to implement them.

 In this part of the assignment, you will implement an environment-based interpreter for a simplified OCaml-like language (we will call it MiniML).
 Here are the key .ml files you need to look at---browse them first before starting to program: